-Our experienced Snellville DUI lawyers are available to speak with you about your Snellville DUI case anytime, including after-hours, weekends, and holidays!
+Our experienced Snellville DUI lawyers can speak with you about your case anytime, including after-hours, weekends, and holidays!
 Call Chestney & Sullivan today: 404.816.8777

-Snellville Municipal Court is a court of “limited jurisdiction,” meaning that they do not have jury trials there.
+Snellville Municipal Court is a “limited jurisdiction” court, meaning that they do not have jury trials there.
 If you want a judge to decide your Snellville DUI case without a jury, that is called a “bench trial.”
 At a bench trial, the prosecution still has the burden to prove each element of an offense beyond a reasonable doubt.
 The judge then decides if the prosecution has met its burden.
-Sometimes a “bench trial” is a sound strategy, sometimes it is not.
+Sometimes, a “bench trial” is a sound strategy; sometimes, it is not.

 Often, a jury trial is the best possible option to avoid a DUI conviction on your Snellville DUI case.
-Because the Snellville Municipal Court does not conduct jury trials, your case would need to be transferred to Gwinnett County State Court, located in the Gwinnett Justice and Administration Center, for trial.
-Gwinnett State Court currently has six state court judges and two senior state court judges.
+Because the Snellville Municipal Court does not conduct jury trials, your case must be transferred to Gwinnett County State Court, located in the Gwinnett Justice and Administration Center, for trial.
+Gwinnett State Court currently has seven state court judges and two senior state court judges.
 Your case will be assigned to one of the six judges once the Gwinnett State Court Solicitor files your case with the Gwinnett County Clerk of Court.
-The current elected Gwinnett County Solicitor is Brian Whiteside, however, Mr. Whiteside lost in the May primary and his term will end at the end of this year.
-Lisamarie Bristol will be the new Solicitor General effective January 1, 2023.
-There are generally two prosecutors assigned to each of the six state court judges.
-Because each State Court judge handles their caseloads differently, it is important that Snellville DUI lawyers know how each particular courtroom operates.
-Our Snellville DUI lawyers try cases in Gwinnett County on a regular basis.
-Because we frequently contest DUI cases in Gwinnett County State court, we are familiar with the judges and the prosecutors who will be handling your Snellville DUI case.
+Lisamarie Bristol is the current Solicitor General.
+Generally, two prosecutors are assigned to each of the seven state court judges.
+Because each State Court judge handles their caseloads differently, it is essential that Snellville DUI lawyers know how each particular courtroom operates.
+Our Snellville DUI lawyers try cases in Gwinnett County regularly.
+Because we frequently contest DUI cases in Gwinnett County State court, we are familiar with the judges and prosecutors handling your Snellville DUI case.

 How our skilled Snellville DUI lawyers build a successful defense in your DUI case:

 To build a strong DUI defense in Georgia, our Snellville DUI lawyers start by meeting with you about your Snellville DUI case and learning as much as possible from you about what happened.
-Using this core information, our own in-house investigator can look for more evidence to help our defense by using specialized resources as needed to determine if all testing and other details of your Snellville DUI arrest were accurate and legal.
-Our investigator gathers information, videos, 911 calls, possible surveillance videos, police reports, documents, road/scene conditions, and more.
+Using this core information, our in-house investigator can look for more evidence to help our defense by using specialized resources as needed to determine if all testing and other details of your Snellville DUI arrest were accurate and legal.
+Our investigator gathers information, videos, 911 calls, possible surveillance videos, police reports, documents, and road/scene conditions.
 There are also times when we use the services of toxicologists, accident reconstructionists, private investigators, breath test/field sobriety experts, medical professionals, and video illustrators, to name a few, to help build a solid DUI defense in your Snellville DUI case.
-Our Snellville DUI lawyers then analyze your case starting with whether the initial stop or reason why the Snellville Police Department officers were involved in detaining you were legal.
-We also look for suppression issues with the admissibility of field sobriety tests or state chemical tests (breath, blood, or urine tests).
-Our Snellville DUI attorneys meet as a group and then develop strategies on how to best conduct the license suspension hearings, preliminary/committal hearings, motion hearings, and trial.
+Our Snellville DUI lawyers then analyze your case, starting with whether the initial stop or reason why the Snellville Police Department officers were involved in detaining you was legal.
+We also look for suppression issues with the admissibility of field sobriety tests or state chemical tests (breath, blood, or urine).
+Our Snellville DUI attorneys meet as a group and then develop strategies to best conduct the license suspension hearings, preliminary/committal hearings, motion hearings, and trials.
 Our team approach is an effective way to ensure we are prepared to defend your Snellville DUI.
 All of our lawyers are involved in your case.
 Our DUI defense lawyers have regular meetings on all of our cases, so the lead Snellville DUI lawyer can get as much input as possible in developing a winning strategy in your Snellville DUI case.

-• You can put your driving privileges in jeopardy if you simply go to court and enter a guilty plea by yourself.
-If you have been arrested by a Snellville DUI officer (or any Georgia police officer), you should have been served notice of an administrative license suspension action.
-If you enter a guilty plea to DUI in Snellville without properly addressing the license suspension action, you will not be able to get a limited permit (if you are eligible to get one at all) until and unless the administrative action is conducted properly.
+- You can jeopardize your driving privileges if you go to court and enter a guilty plea by yourself.
+If you have been arrested by a Snellville DUI officer (or any Georgia police officer), you should have been notified of an administrative license suspension action.
+If you enter a guilty plea to DUI in Snellville without adequately addressing the license suspension action, you will not be able to get a limited permit (if you are eligible to get one at all) until and unless the administrative action is conducted correctly.

-• Other charges in addition to your Snellville DUI charge may be more serious and carry more punishment than the DUI charge itself.
+- Other charges besides your Snellville DUI charge may be more severe and carry more punishment than the DUI charge itself.

 Administrative License Suspension